shiragg1/icr-cw-dnn/README.md

 ```bash
 ./cw-fft-dnn.py
 ```
-To create graphs displaying waves and their fourier transforms, run,
+To create graphs displaying waves and their fourier transforms, set the correct path then run:

 ```bash
 chmod +x graphs.py